The Problem With PAR's

 - what prevented it from having been solved previously

 - what you had to overcome along the way to achieve a successful result

 The more you emphasize those points, the more contrast you create between where the situation started and the results you were able to achieve.

 For example, if I tell you I was assigned a troubled $25 million systems installation project, and within 6 months had brought it back on track, that probably sounds like a pretty strong accomplishment.

 How much more impressive will it seem if I tell you that half the project team had just been fired for lack of performance, and I had to start both 5 months behind schedule and with 25 critical slots unfilled?
-Or that the CEO told me I had 2 weeks to present to the board a convincing, coherent, detailed plan to ring the project back on track, or else all funding would be cut off?
+Or that the CEO told me I had 2 weeks to present to the board a convincing, coherent, detailed plan to bring the project back on track, or else all funding would be cut off?

 Follow my favorite marketing maxim: Leave Them Wanting To Know More.